Dan Wilson (musician): 21 – Adele

 Wilson co-wrote three of the songs on Adele's multiple-Grammy-winning 21, "Don't You Remember", "One and Only", and, most notably, "Someone Like You", which became a number one hit in the US, UK, Ireland, Australia, and New Zealand was a top ten hit around the globe.
 As a producer of this track, on which he also played piano, Wilson shared in the 2012 Grammy Award for Album of the Year.

 In an interview with American Songwriter, Wilson recounted the writing and recording of "Someone Like You":

 The recording on the album was intended as a demo.
 I was thinking, "Oh, they're going to make a big version of this, strings and angelic choirs, like a big Chrissie Hynde power-ballad."
 But by the end of the first day, the demo was sounding lovely, and very affecting, but it was only half-written, there were no words on the second verse or the bridge as I remember.
 Adele came to the studio the next day and said, "I played it for my manager and me Mum."
 I was a little nervous about this because I don't like people to hear works-in-progress.
 I asked her what they thought of the song.
 "My manager loves it and me Mum cried."

 "Someone Like You" won the 2012 Grammy for Best Pop Solo Performance, and as she accepted the award, Adele said, "I want to thank Dan Wilson, who wrote this song with me.
 My life changed when I wrote this song and I felt it before anyone even heard it."

-"Someone Like You" was the most downloaded single of all time in the UK and was voted third most favourite single of the last 60 years in the UK.
+In April 2013, "Someone Like You" became the most downloaded single of all time in the UK, and in 2015 was voted the UK's third favourite UK number one single of the last 60 years.